Julie HandysideKindergarten/ Science 1st-3rd

 Jane GardnerSecond Grade

 Jane is an Idaho native, born and raised in Caldwell.
-She attended Boise State University and received her Bachelor’s degree in Elementary Education with additional interests in early childhood and art.
-She knew from a young age that she wanted to become a teacher and is proud to say that in her 31 years of teaching she has taught nearly every grade from Kindergarten to 7th grade English – and has truly enjoyed them all!
+She attended Boise State University and received her Bachelor’s degree in Elementary Education with additional credits in early childhood and art.
+She knew from a young age that she wanted to become a teacher and is proud to say that in her 32 years of teaching she has taught nearly every grade from Kindergarten to 7th grade English – and has truly enjoyed them all!

 In her leisure time, Jane enjoys flower gardening, cooking, traveling, and reading.
 She loves family get-togethers with her two grown children, four siblings, mother, and numerous nieces and nephews.
 Fortunately, all of them live here in the valley, so there are frequent celebrations, holidays, and sporting events to attend.
 She also enjoys outings with friends and taking walks with her yellow lab, Jake.
 Appreciating the year-round beauty of nature and continually learning and discovering new things are important to her.

-Jane’s classroom mission is to provide a nurturing environment which promotes a sincere passion for learning and the development of responsibility.
+Jane’s classroom mission is to provide a nurturing environment which promotes a passion for learning and the development of responsibility.
 She feels blessed to have a career that she loves at this incredible school with the best of colleagues, students, and families!

 Lisa HoltSecond Grade